Regulations for the 14th Klaudia Taev Competition (2025)

 NB!
 Titles of works and the recording date must be indicated!
 Two recordings must be at least 6 minutes in total length.

 Results will be announced before July 1th, 2025 on the website of the Competition and Facebook.
-Only those singers who are selected for the next round will be informed via e-mail.
+Only singers selected for the next round will be informed via e-mail.

-The singers who are selected (both A and B options) must confirm their continued participation in Pärnu in the next rounds of the Competition by August 1, 2025.
-Every selected singer receives a questionnaire with extra information, which should be returned in time!
+The selected singers (both A and B options) must confirm their continued participation in the next rounds of the Competition in Estonia (Pärnu) by August 1, 2025.

 2. SECOND ROUND (stage presence and impression)

-In the 2nd round, at least 36 chosen singers will participate.
+In the 2nd round, at least 36 competitors will participate.
 They will perform two pieces with piano accompaniment, namely:

 Important!
-The entire duration of both pieces together, including stage entrance and exit, must be a minimum of 6 minutes, but may not exceed 9 minutes!
+The duration of the performance, including stage entrance and exit, must be at least 6 minutes, but may not exceed 9 minutes!
 The Jury has the right to terminate the Participant’s performance if it exceeds the time limit.

 3. THIRD ROUND (musical taste and intelligence)

-In the 3rd round, a maximum of 26 singers will take part.
+In the 3rd round, a maximum of 26 competitors will take part.
 They will perform two or three pieces with piano accompaniment, namely:

 * Singers must perform two songs only if the duration of one song is less than 2,5 minutes.